wlsf82/crud-protractor-backstopjs/README.md

   - it goes back to the homepage
 - when clicking the header link
   - it goes back to the homepage
+- when filling the computer name with a long name submitting the form (exemple of long name: 'This is a computer with a loooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooong name')
+  - it displays a warning message confirming the computer's successfully creation

 ### Test suite: when accessing the relative URL 'computers'
 - when clicking 'Next' in the pagination